OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>04</td>
-      <td>An element that specifies the OVAL Function name and type must be included in the oval-def:FunctionGroup choice element to declare it as a permitted OVAL Function in the OVAL Language.
-Please see below for how to define an OVAL Function type.</td>
+      <td>An <span style="font-family: 'Courier New'">element</span> that specifies the OVAL Function <span style="font-family: 'Courier New'">name</span> and <span style="font-family: 'Courier New'">type</span> must be included in the <span style="font-family: 'Courier New'">oval-def:FunctionGroup</span> <span style="font-family: 'Courier New'">choice</span> element to declare it as a permitted OVAL Function in the OVAL Language.
+Please see below for how to define an OVAL Function <span style="font-family: 'Courier New'">type</span>.</td>
     </tr>
     <tr>
       <td>09</td>
-      <td>The complexType element will define the OVAL Function type.
-It should be assigned a name according to Section 4.1.11.</td>
+      <td>The <span style="font-family: 'Courier New'">complexType</span> element will define the OVAL Function type.
+It should be assigned a <span style="font-family: 'Courier New'">name</span> according to [Section 4.1.11](#4-1-11-functions).</td>
     </tr>
 	<tr>
       <td>11-12</td>
-      <td>The documentation element should describe the expected operations of the OVAL Function.
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element should describe the expected operations of the OVAL Function.
 This description should encompass how the OVAL Function handles the variety of inputs accepted as well as the expected output.
 It is important to explicitly define any limitations on accepted datatypes, or the presence of multiple component inputs.
 Lastly, this description should also define how the OVAL Function fails if a result cannot be computed from the specified inputs.</td>
     </tr>
 	<tr>
       <td>25-27</td>
-      <td>Each OVAL Function includes a sequence element to define the acceptable input(s) to the OVAL Function.
-OVAL Functions that require more than one input must set the maxOccurs attribute to a number greater than “1” or “unbounded” if it operates on an unlimited number of inputs.
-It must also include a group element of type oval-def:ComponentGroup which allows oval-def:literal_component, oval-def:object_component, and oval-def:variable_component constructs to be specified as inputs to the OVAL Function.</td>
+      <td>Each OVAL Function includes a <span style="font-family: 'Courier New'">sequence</span> element to define the acceptable input(s) to the OVAL Function.
+OVAL Functions that require more than one input must set the <span style="font-family: 'Courier New'">maxOccurs</span> attribute to a number greater than “1” or “unbounded” if it operates on an unlimited number of inputs.
+It must also include a <span style="font-family: 'Courier New'">group</span> element of type <span style="font-family: 'Courier New'">oval-def:ComponentGroup</span> which allows <span style="font-family: 'Courier New'">oval-def:literal_component</span>, <span style="font-family: 'Courier New'">oval-def:object_component</span>, and <span style="font-family: 'Courier New'">oval-def:variable_component</span> constructs to be specified as inputs to the OVAL Function.</td>
     </tr>
     <tr>
       <td>28</td>
-      <td>The attribute element can provide additional context that can be used to drive the operation of an OVAL Function.
-Please make sure to define whether the use of the attribute is "optional" or "required".
-If the use attribute is set to "optional", a default value should be specified using the default attribute.
+      <td>The <span style="font-family: 'Courier New'">attribute</span> element can provide additional context that can be used to drive the operation of an OVAL Function.
+Please make sure to define whether the <span style="font-family: 'Courier New'">use</span> of the attribute is "optional" or "required".
+If the <span style="font-family: 'Courier New'">use</span> attribute is set to "optional", a default value should be specified using the <span style="font-family: 'Courier New'">default</span> attribute.
 This example provides an enumeration of acceptable arithmetic operations to be performed on the input values.</td>
     </tr>
   </tbody>
 </table>